danielneil/Shark/README.md

 If you are willing to sponsor Shark, this will equate to your feature requests being prioritised by the development team.

-Sponsors will also be entitled to support for integrations in their own environments.
+Sponsors will also be entitled to assistance for integrations in their own Shark environments.